reach-sh/reach-lang/docs/src/rsh/errors/index.md

 assert(x >= 0);
 ```

+## {#RX0001} RX0001

+This error should never be encountered.
+If you receive this error, please report it to the Reach team along with the program that produced it.

 ## {#RAPI0000} RAPI0000

 This error means that you defined an API but did not actually use it in your prorgam.